Mooleane/aaron-capstone-project/README.md

 * # Fixed evolution item requirements not properly displaying

-The system for printing the item requirements of an evolution path has changed to use the very first version of a PokéAPI v2 entry that is not None nor outputs an error (uses 'try' to test for an item or an error/no item, 'except' to skip the error/no item, and 'pass' to output nothing about the error).
+The system for printing the item requirements of an evolution path has changed to use the very first version of a PokéAPI v2 evolution entry (list) that is not None nor outputs an error (uses 'try' to test for an item or an error/no item, 'except' to skip the error/no item, and 'pass' to output nothing about the error).

 ## Before